Stuff

 The Streak

-Today makes seventy-five days in a row with a new educational blog post!
-This blog post took less than two hours to prepare.
-With all of my upcoming free time (or not …), the plan right now is to break the current record streak of (I think) four hundred eighty something … Good health and good internet connections willing.
+Today makes one hundred twenty-two days in a row with a new educational blog post!
+This one took more than an hour to prepare.
+With all of my upcoming free time (or not …), the plan right now is to break the current record streak of 480 … Good health and good internet connections willing.

 Booking.Com